Dog Bite Personal Injury Lawyer in Florida

 In addition to state law regarding liability for dog bites, various municipalities throughout Florida have various laws regarding dogs.
 For example, Winter Haven has enacted an ordinance requiring owners to properly exercise care and control over their dogs such that the animals don’t become a public nuisance.

 Polk County, which includes municipalities such as Winter Haven and Lakeland, prohibits dog owners from allowing their dogs to be unleashed on a public street, sidewalk, park, or other public property.
 Tampa similarly has a leash ordinance requiring owners to directly control their dogs on city-managed lands.
 By ordinance, Tampa also prohibits dangerous dogs on city-managed lands.

-How Long Do You Have to File a Dog Bite Claim in Florida?
+How Long Do You Have to File a Dog Bite, Animal Attack Claim in Florida?

 Florida law imposes a time limit on filing a lawsuit for a dog bite injury.
 This time limit is called the statute of limitations.
 In Florida, you have four years from the date of your injury to file a lawsuit for a dog bite injury.
 If you fail to file your case in court before the deadline, you almost certainly will be permanently barred from pursuing your dog bite lawsuit.

 There are a few exceptions that can pause or “toll” the statute of limitations.

 The most common basis for tolling the statute of limitations is known as the discovery rule.
 Under this rule, the statute of limitations does not begin running on a claim until the claimant knows (or should know through reasonable investigation) about the facts giving rise to his or her claim.